FerretDB/FerretDB/website/blog/2024-02-22-run-deploy-ferretdb-kubernetes-using-pulumi.md

 ## Create Pulumi project

 Pulumi will be used to orchestrate our entire setup.
-With our cluster now available, let’s go ahead to set up the Pulumi project.
+With our cluster now available, let's go ahead to set up the Pulumi project.
 But before setting up the project, ensure to install Pulumi ([find the installation guide here](https://www.pulumi.com/docs/clouds/kubernetes/get-started/begin/)).

 Create a directory for the project.
 This will hold the configuration and particular project details for Pulumi.
 Since you already have `kubectl` configured, Pulumi will use the same configuration settings.

 ```sh
 mkdir ferretdb-pulumi && cd ferretdb-pulumi
 pulumi new kubernetes-python
 ```

 You will be prompted to enter a project name, description, and stack.
 Go ahead and press ENTER to confirm the default values, or you can specify your own.

 Once this is complete, the project will initialize a new Pulumi project using the Kubernetes Python template and this will generate a couple of files:

-* Pulumi.yaml contains the project definition.
+- Pulumi.yaml contains the project definition.
-* Pulumi.dev.yaml contains the initialized stack configuration values.
+- Pulumi.dev.yaml contains the initialized stack configuration values.
-* `__main__.py` is the main Pulumi program that defines the resources in your stack.
+- `__main__.py` is the main Pulumi program that defines the resources in your stack.

 ## Deploy StackGres Cluster with FerretDB on Kubernetes using Pulumi

-Here, you’ll use Pulumi to provision and orchestrate all the resources.
+Here, you'll use Pulumi to provision and orchestrate all the resources.
 This will include setting up the connection pooling, creating the Postgres database, deploying the Stackgres, and finally, setting up FerretDB.

 Start by deleting the existing content in the `__main__.py` file.
 Then add the following to the `__main__.py` file.

 ```py
 import pulumi